 No current District criminal statute explicitly exempts victims from the scope of general accomplice liability.
 However, an analysis of the child sex abuse statutes contained in the D.C.
 Code illustrates why this exception is consistent with legislative intent.
-For example, the District's first-degree child sex abuse offense subjects to potential life imprisonment a person who, "being at least 4 years older than a child, engages in a sexual act with that child or causes that child to engage in a sexual act."
-And the District's second-degree child sex abuse offense subjects to ten years of imprisonment a person who, "being at least 4 years older than a child, engages in sexual contact with that child or causes that child to engage in sexual contact."
-These current offenses exist specifically for the protection of minor-victims.
+For example, the District's first-degree child sex abuse offense subjects to potential life imprisonment a person who, "being at least 4 years older than a child, engages in a sexual act with that child or causes that child to engage in a sexual act."17 And the District's second-degree child sex abuse offense subjects to ten years of imprisonment a person who, "being at least 4 years older than a child, engages in sexual contact with that child or causes that child to engage in sexual contact."18 These current offenses exist specifically for the protection of minor-victims.19 supra note 1, at 2 SUBST.
+CRIM.
+L. § 13.3); United States v.
+Southard, 700 F.2d 1, 19 (1st Cir.
+1983) (observing that the standard rationale for the conduct inevitably incident exception is "that the legislature, by specifying the kind of individual who is to be found guilty when participating in a transaction necessarily involving one or more other persons, must not have intended to include the participation by the others in the offense as a crime.") (citing LAFAVE, supra note 1, at 2 SUBST.
+CRIM.
+L. § 13.3).

-D.C.
+17 D.C.
 Code § 22-300 8.